umee-network/umee/x/uibc/README.md

 All quotas are reset in `BeginBlocker` whenever a time difference between the new block, and the previous reset is more than `Params.QuotaDuration` in seconds (initially set to 24h).

-Transfer is reverted whenever it breaks the any quota.
+Transfer is reverted whenever it breaks any quota.

 Transfer of tokens, which are not registered in the x/leverage Token Registry are not subject to the quota limit.